Watchers Council – Coven Room – Moments Later

 Kennedy sat in the backseat while Rowena sat next to the pilot.
 She looked out the window at the snow-covered land below her.

 “Are we there yet, Mom?”
 Kennedy said in a whiny voice, making Rowena turn around and grin.

-"If you ask one me more time, I’m gonna stop and turn this plane around right now," she replied with mock sternness.
+“If you ask me one more time, I’m gonna turn this plane around right now,” she replied with mock sternness.

 Kennedy just chuckled.

-"When we land in Dudinka, you can say you’ve officially been to the Arctic Circle.
-If you like, we can go a couple thousand miles and visit Santa Claus."
+“When we land in Dudinka, you can officially say you’ve been to the Arctic Circle.
+If you like, we can go a couple thousand extra miles and visit Santa Claus.”